 Armstrong Siddeley 17hp Gallery

-A 17hp with a Salmons Tickford open body that operated by inserting and turning a handle in the rear quarter-panel
+This model is by Salmons with their Tickford open body that is operated by turning a handle in the rear quarter-panel